Abdullah-57/Weather-AI-Chatbot-App/README.markdown

 # Weather Web App

-This Weather Web App, developed by **Abdullah Daoud Awan (22I-2626, SE-E)** for the Web Engineering course at FAST – National University of Computer & Emerging Sciences, Islamabad Campus, provides real-time weather information and a 5-day forecast for any city or the user's current location.
+This Weather AI Web App provides real-time weather information and a 5-day forecast for any city or the user's current location.
 It features interactive charts, a filterable forecast table, and a chatbot powered by Google Gemini API for weather-related queries.

 ## Features